Pros & Cons

 Vintage Security Monitoring Review

 Installing security systems, smart home products, and whole-home entertainment systems is Vintage Security's primary business, but they also provide monitoring services for their home security system users.
-Their monitoring service is offered to Vintage Security security system users.
-It includes professional monitoring with police, fire department, and medical emergency dispatch.
+Vintage Security offers several monitoring plans and deals to their customers, with features including professional monitoring with police, fire department, and medical emergency dispatch.
 Unfortunately, the month rate pricing is undisclosed.
 If you wish to get a quote, you may fill out this form.

 One of the most dreaded parts of owning a professionally monitored security system is the contract, and yes, Vintage Security does require a long-term service contract.
 According to our research, the minimum contract term length is 3 years, but it may go as long as 5 years for some customers.
 Considering the contract term length, and the fact that Vintage Security's service area is limited, we advise you to consider other options if you have plans to relocate within five years.
 As is proven by the testimonials of those who have tried, getting out of the service contract from Vintage Security isn't easy and it often requires hefty penalty payments.
 If you have prospects of relocating, we recommend finding an alarm company that covers a broader service area, perhaps even a company that is available nationwide with a customer-friendly moving policy.